 By: Sassy Auburn

-A year ago was the first “Love Your Red Hair” day.
-I remembered thinking about what my red hair has done for me–good and bad– over the years.
+It’s National “Love Your Red Hair” day!
+Every year, I think about what my red hair has done for me–good and bad– over the years.
 My hair and I, for the longest time, had a love-hate relationship.
 We had been to salon therapy often to try and work on our relationship.
 We have come far though.
 It is kind of hard to explain, so let me give you a quick background to it all.

 I started my childhood with extensive bullying and low self esteem.
 I hated how I looked and I didn’t want anyone to notice me.
 Ha!
 Try doing that with glasses, braces and bright red hair.
 Everyone my age was trying to stand out with their own style and identity, I was actually the exact opposite.
 I didn’t want to draw attention to myself.